 With worsening haemodynamic derangement, the oscillatory measurement is thought to become less accurate than invasive measurement.
 Caramella et al (1985) found that the oscillometric devices became progressively less accurate with MAP values below 70 mmHg.
 These were similar findings to Meidert et al (2020), who found that in shocked ED patients oscillometric MAP was always higher than invasive MAP with a mean difference of 13 mmHg (and a range of ± 15 mmHg, i.e. your MAP could be off by 27 mmHg).
 "In 64% of readings, values obtained by the upper arm cuff were not able to detect hypotension", the authors complained.

 So, the oscillometric method of measurement might become inaccurate with shock, and tends to overestimate the blood pressure.
 What about the auscultation method?
 Turns out, it's also useless.
 Cohn (1967) performed a study on shocked patients and determined that this method generally underestimated the invasive measurements, often by a massive margin (33 mmHg).
 The auscultation of dulled, feeble Korotkoff sounds suggested that both the systolic and diastolic were much lower than they really were (according to the arterial line), and in some of the patients the manual blood pressure was actually unrecordable while the invasive trace gave values around 100/40.
 The authors surmised that this may be because of increased peripheral vascular resistance in shock, and proved this hypothesis by reproducing the same results in healthy volunteers - the infusion of vasoconstrictor drugs into their brachial arteries produced a premature loss of Korotkoff sounds and increased the discrepancy between the different measurement methods.
-Similarly, in a group of hypertensive subjects, Nielsen et al (1983) demonstrated
+Similarly, in a group of hypertensive subjects, Nielsen et al (1983) demonstrated a similar effect.

 In general, authors (Perloff et al, 1993; Ribezza et al, 2014) recommend against relying on manual measurements (or noninvasive measurements in general) for patients with shock.
 In this group, all the indirect methods of blood pressure measurement generate values which are unacceptably far from the truth.
 This is even more important if you consider that an error of 10 mmHg is going to have greater clinical relevance in the 60-80 mmHg blood pressure range than in the 100-120 blood pressure range.
 In short, an entire morning of looking for evidence in support of a manual blood pressure "double-check" in shock did not produce a single study.
 The only logical reason is the real need to average multiple repeat measurements from several devices, which does help reduce measurement error.